 As in our individual homes, there are areas where everyone inevitability gathers for fellowship and to break bread.
 In many ways our Kitchen serves as the hearth of our congregation.
 It is essential to being in ministry Together.
 Our new kitchen space is roomy enough for lots of bodies, yet cozy enough to remind us that we are the Body of Christ.
 We envision this use of this space doubling or even tripling simply due to the upgrades and size.
 The adjacent multi-purpose space will be easily accessible to the kitchen for cooking classes or first communion bread making or can be used as a stand alone room by groups of various shapes and sizes and ministries.
 The multi-purpose space is also flexible in that it can be opened to expand the capacity of our Fellowship Hall for large meetings and gatherings.

 From Annual Meetings to God’s Work Our Hands Sunday to Lenten Meals, the Fellowship Hall space is essential to being in ministry Together.
 When we are together we know that the Holy Spirit moves in special ways.
 One of the things that hinders our togetherness is that this space is not accessible to all members from the inside.
 Our proposed changes make our worship and gathering spaces more hospitable and accessible so that all are welcome!
-Our design incorporates new floor to ceiling windows that will look out on a beautiful courtyard.
+Our design incorporates new windows and lighting.
+We also are creating a new intentional 1431 entry to the East wall of the Fellowship Hall as a way of welcoming the larger community and visitors.
+This side will also have wall-to-ceiling windows.
 This change lets in the light but also helps people see in to what truly makes St. Peter’s special.